Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Summary and Conclusions

+By tuning the transverse magnetic field, one can probe the coupling between the $M_S = \pm 1$ states and extract information about the direction and strength of the internal strain and electric fields that cause the zero-field splitting between the otherwise degenerate states $M_S=\pm 1$, i.e., transverse magnetic field tuning may be useful for sensing (measuring) stress and electric fields.

-We focused on the adiabaticity of the NV dynamics and the influence of the hyperfine interaction, coupling to the environment and transverse magnetic fields that do not oscillate together with the axial component.
-We found that the Hamiltonian for these 6 levels corresponding to the $M_S=\pm 1$ states can be decoupled into three pairs of levels with the same nuclear spin projection $M_I$, as the nuclear spin does not change its state when the magnetic field is swept through zero.
+We also studied the effect of the hyperfine structure due to the nitrogen $^{14}$N nuclear spin ($I=1$) on the spin dynamics and found that the Hamiltonian for these 6 levels corresponding to the $M_S=\pm 1$ states can be decoupled into three pairs of levels with the same nuclear spin projection $M_I$, as the nuclear spin does not change its state when the magnetic field is swept through zero.
 Each of these pairs has exactly the same structure as the pair of levels studied without the nuclear spin, except for a magnetic field offset induced by the hyperfine interaction.
 It follows that for each of the pairs transitions between the $M_S = \pm 1$ states, or equivalently Landau-Zener transitions between the adiabatic levels, occur at slightly different times for different nuclear spin states when the external oscillating field is swept through the pseudo-crossings of the pairs of levels.
-When all nuclear spin states are occupied it therefore appears that the transitions are smeared.
+When all nuclear spin states are occupied, it therefore appears that the transitions are smeared.

-We studied the effects of coupling of shallow NVs near diamond surfaces to an environment modeled by a spin-bath with short fluctuation times (Gaussian white noise).
-Such a coupling leads to decoherence and relaxation of the spin population into a mixed state with equal occupation of all $M_S$ states.
-We showed that the combination of the relaxation and decoherence with the effect of the oscillating field gives rise to a non-monotonic decrease of the purity of the state.
+Moreover, we studied the effects of coupling of shallow NVs near diamond surfaces to an environment modeled by a spin-bath with short fluctuation times (Gaussian white noise).
+Such coupling leads to decoherence and relaxation of the spin population into a mixed state with equal occupation of all $M_S$ states.
+We showed that the combination of the relaxation and decoherence (with or without the effect of the oscillating field) gives rise to a non-monotonic decrease of the purity of the state and the purity goes to 1/3 at very long times, i.e., all the $M_S$ spin components eventually become equally populated (at very large times and at finite temperature, the populations are given by the Boltzmann distribution).

-Finally, we showed that a transverse static magnetic field tunes (and can even zero) the effective adiabaticity of the LZ dynamics by making the effective coupling between states vanish.
-This effect can be used to probe this coupling and thereby extract information about the direction and strength of the strain and external or internal electric fields that cause the zero-field splitting between the otherwise degenerate states $M_S=\pm 1$.